Standard steps of importing into the Netherlands

 8. Get informed on payment methods

 You and the supplier agree on a payment method.
 If you agree on payment after delivery, you as an importer run no risk.
 If both parties are looking for guarantees, you can opt for payment based on documents.
 After the supplier has handed you the correct trade documents, for instance a transport document or a certificate of origin, you pay for the goods.
 That way, the supplier has more certainty that you will pay, and you are certain that they will deliver the goods.
-Two ways to arrange payment on the basis of documents are the letter of credit, and documents against payment or acceptance.
+The Letter of Credit (L/C) is a document-based form of payment.
 Ask your bank for advice on the payment method best suited to your transaction.

 9. Think about insurance